A unified stochastic approximation framework for learning in games: Acknowledgments

-To streamline our discussion, we defer the proof of \cref{prop:primal-global} to the end of this section, and we focus instead on deriving a similar convergence result for non-global attractors.
-In this case, even if the algorithm begins play very close to $\set$, a single ``bad'' realization of the noise could force the process to exit the basin of attraction of $\set$, possibly never to return.
-Thus, to control the probability with which this event occurs, we will introduce the random variables
+To streamline our discussion, before proving \cref{prop:attract-global}, we present a similar convergence result for sets that only admit \emph{local} energy functions.
+In this case, even if the algorithm begins play close to $\set$, a single ``bad'' realization of the noise could force the process to exit the basin of attraction of $\set$, possibly never to return.
+With a fair degree of hindsight, we will control the probability with which this ``bad event'' occurs via the stability requirement

-which can be seen as a ``worst-case'' measure of the aggregate error entering \eqref{eq:template}.
-Then, given an error tolerance $\thres>0$ and a confidence level $\conf>0$, we will consider the stability requirement